yaodwwy/hexo-github/source/_posts/10-tips-for-developer-upgrade.md

 ##### Pay attention to logic, all problems have reasons

 As an excellent programmer
-At work the skill requirements are not absolute, Logic.
+At work the skill requirements are not absolute but Logic.
 10-minute code may take 3 hours to debug.
 Debugging is not just trial errors.
 It is more about clarifying the ins and outs.